mikemiksch/seattle-201d16/class-10-js_debugging-wireframe_part_2/lab/README.md

 ## Submitting Your Assignment

-You'll be committing regularly and working on branches for additional Git practice.
-Submit the link to your most recent pull request into the Canvas assignment. **Both partners will be submitting the same pull request**.
+1. You'll be committing regularly and working on branches for additional Git practice.
+2. Submit the link to your most recent pull request into the Canvas assignment.
+3. **Both partners will be submitting the same pull request**.
+4. Add comments to your Canvas submission with answers to the following questions.
+  - How was the pair component of this project overall?
+  - In what parts of the project did you contribute the most?
+  - What did you learn from your partner?
+What were you able to teach?
+  - What observations or questions do you have about what you've learned?

 ## Remember, this assignment is due at 4:59p this afternoon!!